craftcms/docs/docs/5.x/development/forms.md

 ## Making Requests

+Most of your interactions with Craft so far have likely been over HTTP.
+Let’s take a look at how Craft determines what to do when it receives a request.

+### Params

+This page will make frequent references to _query_ and _body_ params.
+These are named values sent with a request, either encoded after a `?` in the URL, or within the “body” of a request.
+Query params are used in [GET](#get) and [POST](#post) requests, but body params are only used in POST requests.

+Craft uses a handful of params to properly route a request, but may expect others based on what it thinks the user is requesting.
+For example, most requests use an [action](#actions) param, but a [login request](../reference/controller-actions.md#post-userslogin) also requires a `username` and `password` param.

+### Actions

-An “action request” is one that explicitly declares the controller and action to use, via an `action` query or body param.
+An “action request” is one that explicitly declares the [controller and action](../reference/controller-actions.md) to use, via an `action` query or body param.

 ::: tip
 This `action` parameter is different from the `<form action="...">` attribute: